 That’s it, bitch, he said.
 Calmly now.
 Your dead.
 Looking into his eyes she knew he meant it.

 Lifting the bar he said: I’ll bury you right here, and no one will ever…

-He was pulled with incredible strength through the wall.
+He was pulled through the wall.
 The big rocks were torn down and he disappeared into a dark hole.

-She heard a scream.
+She heard him scream.
 A stump sound.
 Then silence.

 She grabbed a torch, tried to light it.
 It wouldn’t.
 She hit it a couple of times.
 Light.

 At the end of the tunnel there was a room.
 The smell got stronger.
 A big bench were situated in the centre.
 Chains were attached to it.
 All kinds of knives and utensils where scattered around.
 A torture bench.
 Upon it lay a skeleton.
 The flesh was gone.
 There she had died.
 Marion Winston.
 Naked.
 Tortured.